RISING SUN

 Also...

-Slumber amid thatched-roof charm (with plenty of creaky floorboards) at the foot of the highest hogback cliffs in England.
+Sit outside and enjoy a pint at the foot of the highest cliffs in England.

 ESSENTIAL INFO